ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Art Collector.md

 - [[Model|Blair Ashleigh - Model]]  - Recently wore a print of one of the pieces in your collection during a photo shoot.
 A little bit blasphemous, but the publicity was worth it.
 - [[Detective|Keith Hartley - Detective]]  - He's been seen snooping around your gallery.
 This makes you a bit nervous because, to be honest, not all of your pieces were acquired by entirely *legal* methods.
 - [[Secretary|Rakeeta Brown - Secretary]] - You two have been dating for a number of years.

+## Tasks
+___
+- ### Pre-Auction Tasks:
+	- task1:  Speak to Giovanni about his Devoux again.
+See if you can get him to name a price.
+	- task2:  Try to avoid Keith.
+No need to have him start asking questions this early.
+	- task3:  Give your condolences to Orzo and/or Ziti, and inquire about the painting you sold their father.
+- ### Round 1 Tasks:
+	- task1
+	- task2
+	- task3
+- ### Round 2 Tasks:
+	- task1
+	- task2
+	- task3
+- ### Round 3 Tasks:
+	- task1
+	- task2
+	- task3
+	- Identify the murderer(s)!